 Another cause of enlarged kidneys is a metabolic disorder called amyloidosis.
-The condition occurs when amyloid proteins build up in human organs.
-Once enough amyloid protein accumulates in surrounding tissues, the disorder causes enlargement of various organs.
-Several treatment options including cancer drugs and stem cell therapy and, on occasion, certain cancer drugs are available to prevent serious complications in people who suffer from these and related conditions.
+The condition occurs when amyloid proteins build up in human organs like the kidneys.
+Once enough amyloid protein accumulates in surrounding tissues, the disorder causes enlargement and swelling.
+Several treatment options including stem cell therapy and, on occasion, certain cancer drugs are available to prevent serious complications in people who suffer from these and related conditions.

-Amyloidosis is not a form of cancer, but chemotherapy and anti-inflammatory agents can help to prevent harmful amyloid deposits from collecting in various tissues and organs.
-Peripheral blood stem cell transplantation is another treatment option to treat amyloidosis.
+Amyloidosis is not a form of cancer, but chemotherapy and anti-inflammatory agents have been shown to help to prevent harmful deposits from collecting in various tissues and organs.
+Peripheral blood stem cell transplantation is another possible treatment option.
 Stem cell transplantation involves high-dose chemotherapy and transfusion to replace diseased and damaged cells.
 This procedure is usually reserved for aggressive forms of the disease due to the serious risks it poses.
 Of course, chemotherapy and sometimes also radiation are often prescribed in cases where kidney enlargement is actually owing to cancerous growths that have either started in those organs or have spread there.

-Draining the bladder with nephrostomy tubes is another treatment option for bilateral hydronephrosis.
-The tubes are either inserted through the skin or directly placed in the ureters via stents.
-Ureters are the structures that physically connect the kidney and bladder together.
-Once the underlying cause of the blockage is treated and removed, enlargement of the kidneys should dissipate.
+Draining the bladder with nephrostomy tubes is another similar treatment option.
+The tubes are typically either inserted through the skin or directly placed in the ureters via stents.
+Ureters are the anatomical structures that physically connect the kidney and bladder.
+Once the underlying cause of the blockage is treated and removed, enlargement should dissipate.